ivan24400/StudentDBMS_Server/README.md

     c. typh.ks    -> The keystore file.

+    d. typhserver.jar -> The compiled project which is exported to a runnable jar.

  5. Place "run.bat" file in "typhserver" folder but outside "sys".
  6. Double Click "run.bat" to run program.